bayareala8s/training/non-technical/leadership/README.md

 2. **How do you handle resistance to change within your team?
 Can you give an example?**

-Certainly!
 Here’s a structured example response to the question about handling resistance to change within your team:

 ---